manpagez: man pages & more

 a TOC to be moved to elsewhere in the document, but more

-\X'pdf: transition feature mode duration dimension motion direction
+\X'pdf: transition scope mode duration dimension motion direction scale

-where feature can be either SLIDE or BLOCK.
-When it is SLIDE
+"foils"). scope can be either SLIDE or BLOCK.
+SLIDE applies

-the transition is used when a new slide is introduced to the
+the transition when a new slide is introduced to the screen;

 mode is the transition type between slides:-